Our Blog | The Intern Group | Internship Tips & Advice

 5. Consider flexible sources of income

 There are many ways to earn a little extra cash using the skills you already have.
 Depending on your specific situation, you may consider blogging, offering writing and editing services, or even teaching a course online.
-If you’re a recent graduate and haven’t yet started working full-time, consider a summer job or part-time role to finance your transition into your new career.
+If you’re a recent graduate and haven’t started working full-time, consider a summer job or part-time role to finance your transition into your new career.

 6. Freelance